 Also worth noting is that Boardwalk Hotel, our Aruban accommodation, is located only a few minutes walk from Palm Beach, so if you choose to stay here, you’ll never be far from sea, sand, sun and fun!

 Boca Catalina is small, charming and sort of secluded, in the sense that it’s very easy to overlook.
-Whoops, you’ve persist not knowing what you missed out on.
-It’s pretty, it’s where the locals like to hang, and it’s a great spot for snorkelling.
+Whoops, you’ve persisted not knowing what you missed out on.
+It’s pretty, it’s where the locals like to hang, and it’s a great spot for snorkeling.

 This is a private beach on a private island, which belongs to the Renaissance Hotel.
 Non-residences need to pay a ‘fee’ of $99 to spend the day there – the shuttle boat leaves from Marina Tower.
 The day pass apparently includes lunch and a drink, but do double check that.

 I really liked Flamingo Beach, mostly because of the beautiful flamingos, but also because the beach is nice and the surroundings very pretty.
-Honeymooners, and other grown-ups looking for some down time, will be happy to hear the island is divided in two sections: One for adults and one for kids.
+Honeymooners and other grown-ups looking for some downtime will be happy to hear the island is divided into two sections: One for adults and one for kids.

 Buy a bucket of Balashi in the bar.
 Because, well, why not?

 Thank you for checking in and for checking out some of Aruba’s beautiful beaches :)

 This trip was sponsored by KLM and Boardwalk Hotel Aruba,

 I have however not been told what or how to write.